viperproject/prusti-dev/docs/dev-guide/src/config/flags.md

 For example, `PRUSTI_LOG=prusti_viper=trace` enables trace logging for the prusti-viper crate, or `PRUSTI_LOG=debug` enables lighter logging everywhere.
 When using `trace` it is recommended to disable `jni` messages with e.g. `PRUSTI_LOG=trace,jni=warn`.
 A useful explanation of this can be found in the [rustc docs](https://rustc-dev-guide.rust-lang.org/tracing.html) (we set `PRUSTI_LOG` rather than `RUSTC_LOG`).
-Debug and trace logs are not available in release builds.
+When running `prusti-rustc` and `prusti-server`, it is possible to report log messages to stderr, however in release builds all trace and most debug logs are not available.

 ## `LOG_DIR`